softwaresecured/burp-injector/README.md

-# 💉 Burp InsertionPoint Injector
+# 💉 Deep Data Injector
-Burp InsertionPoint Injector is a BurpSuite extension that allows pentesters to define targets within non-standard locations such as encoded regions or serialized data.
+Burp Deep Data Injector is a BurpSuite extension that allows pentesters to define targets within non-standard locations such as encoded regions or serialized data.

 [TL;DR](#TLDR)